wmamills/libmetal/README.md

 The [zephyr-libmetal](https://github.com/zephyrproject-rtos/libmetal)
 implements the libmetal for the Zephyr project.
 It is mainly  a fork of this repository, with some add-ons for integration in the Zephyr project.

+This repository can be used directly in a zephyr manifest.
+Just point your west.yml file at it and optionally the branch you wish to use.
+When done, this library will integrate into the zephyr cmake system and nothing else needs for be done.

+If however, you do not wish to do this, you can try the manual build instructions below.

 Following instruction is only to be able to run test application on a QEMU running a Zephyr environment.